kuklysdomantas/Technical-QA-internship-task/README.md

 With one click of a button it does all of the tests given.
 Sometimes the code crashes, because of the assert conditions.
 To know further details watch in the terminal.

 The code is tested and it does all of the tasks.
 If you want to see it, just run it a bunch of times and it should work.
+When the first test is done, the window closes.
+After a bit of time the second test is being proceeded.